Wheaton Chambers: Career

 In addition to his feature film work, Chambers also appeared in several film shorts, and film serials.
 The serials in which he appeared include: as Dr. Humphrey in Drums of Fu Manchu (1940); as Boswell in Adventures of Red Ryder (1940), as Professor Benjamin in The Purple Monster Strikes (1945); as Wilson in The Crimson Ghost (1946); and in the featured role of Caleb Baldwin in Son of Zorro (1947).

 Chambers' debut on the small screen was in the featured role of Father Batista in the eighth episode of the classic television western, The Lone Ranger, in 1949.
 Other television shows he appeared on include: two episodes of The Roy Rogers Show in 1952, in different roles; as a member of the Kryptonian council on the first episode of Adventures of Superman; on two episodes (in different roles) of Hopalong Cassidy in 1952–53; as Papa Dodger in the premiere episode of the situation comedy Willy in September 1954; as Mr. Kennedy in a December 1954 episode of The George Burns and Gracie Allen Show; and a February 1957 episode of the crime drama, Dragnet.

 Chambers' last performance was in a small role in the 1958 film, Gunman's Walk, starring Van Heflin and Tab Hunter.
 Chambers had worked on the film in December 1957, and it was released in July, 1958, six months after his death.

 Death

 On January 31, 1958, Chambers died after a brief illness.
 He was 70 years old and was survived by a sister.
+He was buried in Maplewood Cemetery, Freehold, New Jersey, Freehold Township, in Monmouth County, New Jersey.